 PE at Queenswell Junior School 2017-2018

-As part of the National Curriculum children will participate in two hours of Physical Education a week.
+As part of the National Curriculum the children participate in two hours of Physical Education a week.

-This year the school have achieved a Bronze Games Mark in sport.
+This year the school achieved the Bronze Games Mark in sport.

 Sports Premium funding 2017-2018